iPlumb3r/SEAMLESS/ReadMe.md

 Introduction
 -
 The goal of this GitHub (meta-)repository is to provide an high level description of :
-* What is the "Big Bicture" ?
+* What is the "Big Bicture" (Trying to provide a deep, clear and shared understanding about how to build "Fully Distributed Semantic-Driven Business Applications")?
 * How related iniatives/projects (and associated GitHub repositories) are connected together ?

 Motivation